The Ultraviolet Radiation Safety Program at the University of Toronto

 The effective irradiance changes with distance.
 If the effective irradiance is known at a certain distance but not known at the position of exposure it can be calculated with information from Appendix A. If there are any doubts about the application of these limits please contact the University of Toronto’s Radiation Protection Service (RPS).

-All supervisors of work places where potential for exposure to artificial UV radiation exists must register the equipment with the University’s RPS.
+All supervisors of workplaces where the potential for exposure to artificial UV radiation exists must register the equipment with the University’s RPS.

 Since UV radiation can be easily blocked, the best control is to shield the UV radiation at the source .